ksu-cis300-master/Homework-5-S24-Instructions-File-Compression/index.md

 - a **StringBuilder** describing the path in the entire Huffman tree to the given sub-tree (a '0' indicates the left child, and a '1' indicates the right child); and
 - a **string[ ]** in which the encodings will be stored (you may assume it has 256 locations).

 It should not return anything.
-This method will need to traverse the given tree, and at each leaf, place description of the path to that leaf (as a **string**) in the given **string[ ]** at the index indicated by the **byte** stored in the leaf.
+This method will need to traverse the given tree, and at each leaf, place the description of the path to that leaf (as a **string**) in the given **string[ ]** at the index indicated by the **byte** stored in the leaf.
 Because only leaves will be processed, it doesn't make sense to call this an inorder, preorder, or postorder traversal (it could actually be any of the three).
 There are only two cases.
 If the tree is a leaf, store the given path in the array element indexed by the **byte** stored in the node.
 Otherwise, recursively get the encodings for the two children.
 Prior to making each recursive call, append the appropriate constant to the **StringBuilder**, and remove this value after the recursive call.

 #### 7.2.5.
 A **public Compress** method

 This method should take as its parameters a **Stream** giving the data to be compressed and a **BitOutputStream** to which the compressed data will be written.
 It should return nothing.
 It is responsible for compressing the given input file to the given output file in the format described under "Compressed File Format" above.
-You don't any **using** statements because the streams will be opened and closed in the **UserInterface** class.
+You don't need any **using** statements because the streams will be opened and closed in the **UserInterface** class.

 First, make sure both parameters are non-**null** - if either is **null** throw an **ArgumentNullException**.
 Then get the length of the stream using its [**Length**](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream.length?view=net-6.0) property, which gets a **long**, and write it to the output stream using the proper number of bits.
 If the length of the input stream is nonzero: